-Riding a sonic storm
+Riding a Sonic Storm

 by Anil Prasad

-Adventurous British rockers Porcupine Tree take listeners on a wild ride on its latest CD Fear of a Blank Planet.
+Adventurous British rockers Porcupine Tree take listeners on a wild ride on its latest album Fear of a Blank Planet.
 Bassist Colin Edwin helms the low end through a 50-minute journey that explores youth alienation fueled by modern media and consumer culture.
 The progressive metal-tinged album possesses a cinematic feel with pieces that combine supercharged rhythms, ambient textures, odd time signatures, and lengthy instrumental passages into a seamless, exhilarating whole.
 In addition to working with Porcupine Tree, Edwin is part of Ex-Wise Heads, an eclectic ethno-fusion act that has two new releases out, Grounded and Holding Up The Sky.
 He’s also a member of Random Noise Generator, a metal act acclaimed for taking influences from all eras of the genre and merging them with thoughtful songcraft.

 How does the mercurial nature of Porcupine Tree’s music affect your role in the band?